 Our project, "Reconceptualizing the Cold War: On-the-ground Experiences in Asia," aims to build an online archive of oral history collections concerning the Cold War and decolonization in Asia, with a particular focus on East, Southeast, and South Asia.
 Based on oral history interviews and archival research across Asia, we aim to capture the emotions, enthusiasms, and fears of the era, and explores experiences and memories of ordinary people who witnessed various kinds of real and imagined wars.

 View the collection of transcripts about the 1965-66 Indonesian Massacres

-View the collection on transcripts about everyday lives in the Colonial and Postcolonial Philippines.
+View the collection of transcripts about Indigenous Taiwanese lives in colonial and Cold War Taiwan.

 View the collection of transcripts about the Khmer Rouge and Its Legacies

 View the collection of transcripts about the Malaysian Left and Labor in the 1960s-1970s.

 These transcripts include interviews with former Naxalite members and leaders, as well as other leftist activists.
 Many of their stories touch on historically deep-rooted conflicts between the Jenmis (landed aristocracy) and lower-caste Adivasi (indigenous tribal) communities.

 View the collection of transcripts about Singapore and the Cold War.

 View the collection of transcripts about Vietnamese Culture and Nationalism

 The collection introduces interviewees' early lives in Japan, return to North Korea, and defection to South Korea.
 They discuss how they grew up in Japan, how they went back to North Korea, and what they faced and how they were viewed there.